Cumulocity-IoT/cumulocity-microservice-templates/basic/README.md

 ## Summary
 This Microservice template/example is a really basic project, which showcases how you can create REST endpoints within your Microservice and how you can schedule tasks.

 There are multiple REST endpoints created by this Microservice.
-These are defined in the classes DeviceController.class and MeasurementController.class, which are both marked as @RestController.
-Both controllers define individual APIs and paths, e.g. to access any of endpoints from the DeviceController you have to call /devices followed by the path you want to query.
+These are defined in the classes `DeviceController.class` and `MeasurementController.class`, which are both marked as `@RestController`.
+Both controllers define individual APIs and paths, e.g. to access any of endpoints from the DeviceController you have to call `/devices` followed by the path you want to query.

-The DeviceContoller defines three endpoints in total:
+The DeviceController defines three endpoints in total:
+- `GET /devices/names`

-- GET /devices/names -> will return a list of device names
+    will return a list of device names

+- `GET /devices/{deviceId}`

-- GET /devices/{deviceId} -> replace the deviceId placeholder with any existing device id and the endpoint will return the managedObject for the corresponding device
+    replace the deviceId placeholder with any existing device id and the endpoint will return the managedObject for the corresponding device.

+- `POST /devices`

-- POST /devices -> lets you create a new device in Cumulocity.
+    lets you create a new device in Cumulocity.
 The request expects a JSON object containing the name and type of the device you want to create.

+    ```json
+    {
+        "name" : "my device name",
+        "type" : "device_type"
+    }
+    ```

+The MeasurementController defines one endpoint:
+- `GET /measurements/latest/{deviceId}`

+    replacing the device id with an existing device id will return the latest measurement for the corresponding device as a JSON object.

 ## How to run locally: